Bride of Frankenstein-1935

 Trump is doing the same with sour and hateful propaganda.

-The documentary feels very personal to Moore, as many of his others do.
-Fahrenheit 11/9 spends a good deal of time exploring the Flint, Michigan (Moore’s hometown) poison water situation and the ensuing cover-up by the Governor of Michigan, Rick Snyder.
+As many of Moore’s other documentaries do, Fahrenheit 11/9 feels very personal to Moore.
+It spends a lot of time exploring the poisoned water situation in Flint, Michigan (Moore’s hometown), and the ensuing cover-up by the Governor of Michigan, Rick Snyder.

 The largely working-class city (already decimated by numerous GM layoffs) faced a public health emergency due to lead contamination.

-So that the subject matter is not completely dour and depressing (though admittedly I was depressed watching most of the documentary, for personal reasons), Moore gleefully adds in some humor.
+So that the subject matter is not completely dour and depressing (though admittedly, I was depressed watching most of the documentary for personal reasons), Moore gleefully adds some humor.

-To be fair, as liberal-minded as Moore is, he is not afraid to call out members of his party- the Democrats.
-He shames President Obama for once appearing in Flint, viewed as a “saving grace” for the city folks, only to pretend to drink a glass of Flint water, while insisting it was safe to drink.
+As liberal-minded as Moore is, he is not afraid to call out members of his party- the Democrats.
+He shames President Obama for once appearing in Flint, which was viewed as a “saving grace” for the city folks, only to pretend to drink a glass of Flint water while insisting it was safe to drink.

-Moore surmises that this stunt so turned off the people of Flint that they stayed home on election day, causing Clinton to lose the state of Michigan.
+Moore surmises that this stunt turned off the people of Flint, who stayed home on election day, causing Clinton to lose the state of Michigan.

 Moore has perhaps never made a more relevant or emotional documentary than he has with Fahrenheit 11/9 (2018).
-In a tumultuous time in the United States history, his documentary is quite opportune to implore people to care about what is going on.
+In a tumultuous time in the United States’ history, his documentary is quite opportune to implore people to care about what is happening.

 With the 2018 mid-term elections looming, the country is again at the forefront of a pivotal moment in history.
 Moore’s timing is flawless.